joyent/conch-api/docs/modules/Conch::Route::Schema.md

 ### `GET /schema/response/:schema_name`

-Returns the schema specified by type and name.
+Returns the JSON Schema document specified by type and name, used for validating endpoint requests and responses.

 - Does not require authentication.
 - Controller/Action: ["get" in Conch::Controller::Schema](../modules/Conch%3A%3AController%3A%3ASchema#get)